preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 OR 302023 OR 302024 OR 302025 OR 302026 OR 302027 OR 4001*
 ```

-Notice that recent events exist for the first search, but not the second.
+Notice that recent events from the past few minutes (when the ingest actions rule started taking effect) exist for the first search, but not the second.
 This indicates that ingest actions ruleset is correctly filtering out ICMP-related messages.

 ![Splunk Cloud search results of index=firewall sourcetype=cisco:asa with the search highlighted in red and search results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_1/5_1.png?raw=true)